Irving Smith (RAF officer): Postwar service

 Early in 1946 Smith attended the RAF Staff College in Haifa and later in the year was assigned to a staff role at Air Headquarters in Malta.
 He was back in the United Kingdom for staff training in 1948, attending the Army Staff College at Camberley.
 At the start of 1950, he was appointed commander of No. 56 Squadron, which operated the Gloster Meteor from Waterbeach.
 By the middle of the year he had taken a wing commander (flying) role at Tangmere and a few months later assumed a similar appointment at Wattisham.
-He was appointed station commander at Church Fenton in January 1952 and in that year's Queen's Birthday Honours was appointed an Officer of the Order of the British Empire.
+He was appointed station commander at Church Fenton in January 1952.
+Later that year, he was appointed an Officer of the Order of the British Empire in Queen's Birthday Honours.

 Smith served as a staff officer at Fighter Command headquarters from June 1953 until the start of 1956, at which time he was posted to the United States of America on an exchange program with the United States Air Force.
 He attended the Armed Forces Staff College at Norfolk and then served at Tactical Air Command at Langley Air Force Base.
 Returning to the United Kingdom in 1958, he was promoted to group captain that August and took command of the RAF station at Jever, in Germany.
 In the Queen's Birthday Honours of 1961, Smith was appointed a Commander of the Order of the British Empire.
 Shortly afterwards he was assigned to the headquarters of Signals Command in a staff role.
 In 1964 he was sent to attend the National Defence College at Kingston, Ontario, in Canada.